 We responded to this crisis by establishing SpayathonTM for Puerto Rico, a coalition of 26 national and international groups coming together for the first time to spay, neuter and vaccinate at least 85,000 dogs and cats across the island.
 Spayathon is founded on a historic agreement signed between the Humane Society of the United States, the Puerto Rico government, Veterinary Association and Veterinary Board, allowing teams of high-quality, high-volume spay/neuter veterinarians to practice on the island for the first time ever, assembling the largest coalition dedicated to mass spay/neuter efforts.

-In March of 2019, the Government of Puerto Rico announced that the HSUS would be granted six additional Spayathon rounds beyond Round 4 (held in May 2019), extending the initiative to 2021, which will help more than 60,000 additional animals.
-Clinics welcome both owned and TNR/rescue animals (click here to to go to learn more at the HSUS website).
+In March of 2019, the Government of Puerto Rico announced that the Humane Society of the United States would be granted six additional Spayathon rounds beyond Round 4 (held in May 2019), extending the initiative to 2021, which will help more than 60,000 additional animals.
+Clinics welcome both owned and TNR/rescue animals (click here to leave this page and go to the HSUS website to learn more ).